lluisalemanypuig/TodoListManager/README.md

 ## Languages

 It is our intention to translate this software into as many languages as we can.
-TodoListManager has been translated into:
+TodoListManager has been fully translated into:

-- Catalan (29th October 2019 -- only interface)
+- Catalan
+- English

 ## Execute